 My counselling and hypnotherapy practice is based in Appleton, Warrington, Cheshire, close to Junction 10 of the M56 motorway.

 Training, qualifications & experience

-I qualified as a Counsellor in 1999, then worked in Primary Care at a local GP practice for over 8 years.
+I qualified as a Counsellor in 1999, then worked in Primary Care at a local GP practice for almost 9 years.

 In recent years I have focussed mainly on my private practice.

 In 2002 I gained my Post-Grad Diploma in Clinical Hypnotherapy and Psychotherapy, and in 2005 my Master of Science degree (MSc) in Counselling Studies.
 I studied CBT (Cognitive Behavioural Therapy) at the University of Chester in 2006.

 I am an EFT (Emotional Freedom Technique) Practitioner - many of you may know this as a 'tapping' technique as shown on TV.
 EFT is a valuable tool for dealing with all sorts of conditions including stress, anxiety, panic attacks, low self-esteem, fears and phobias, etc.

 Further training includes Bereavement Counselling, Solution Focussed Therapy, and specialist training at a Rape and Sexual Abuse Centre where I gained invaluable experience of working with issues of abuse - staying on there to work as a volunteer Counsellor for approximately 7 years.

 I am a member of the British Association for Counselling and Psychotherapy (MBACP) and the National Council of Psychotherapists (Snr Accred).